 Lightweight long pants and long shirts are great for hiking as they prevent ticks from getting on your skin.
 Permethrin is a commonly-used tick pesticide that’s applied to clothing, not to your skin.
 Permethrin is a unique chemical because it does not need to be reapplied frequently, it stays bound to the material of your clothing and needs only to be reapplied every several months.

 In addition to treating your clothing with permethrin, you can also use an insect repellant on your skin to repel ticks.
 Deet is a commonly-used tick repellent that can be applied to the skin safely in adults and children.
 It must be applied every two to three hours in warm weather.
 Apply by spraying on to the exposed surface of the skin and allowing it to dry in place.
+Always take care of your skin, find this information online and read more about it, it will help you have better skin.

 When you’re done enjoying the out of doors, it’s a good protective habit to shower immediately, this may wash off ticks that have gotten on to you, and to wash and dry your clothes immediately.